CornellNLP/CS4300_Flask_template/app/data/README.md

 *If the list is empty, check the url b/c that may mean there are no timestamps or the formatting is weird in some other way.
 If so, delete the file and add the url to 'bad_debates' in scraping.py

 3. run formatting.py
-This is still under construction, but ideally it will:
+This is mostly done.
+Some updates may be made later, but for now:
     - replace all speakers in the text with the correct name from part 2
+    - combine speakers' responses when they are briefly interrupted
+    - label all responses as questions or not
-    - match all questions with responses
+    - match all responses with questions
     - random fixes to prevent rerunning scraping (ex. converting sets to lists)